Hyhage/SmartCodeShapers/nextjs-boilerplate/README.md

 This boilerplate includes a speech-to-text conversion feature using OpenAI's Whisper API:

 1. Navigate to `/transcribe` in your browser
-2. Upload an MP3 audio file
+2. Upload an MP3 audio file (in either Dutch or English)
 3. Click "Transcribe Audio" to convert the speech to text
 4. View the transcribed text in the result section

+The system automatically detects whether the audio is in Dutch or English and transcribes it accordingly.
+No language selection is required from the user.

 The API endpoint for this feature is available at `/api/transcribe` and accepts POST requests with form data containing an audio file.